pya-h/byteculator/README.md

     5- For now calculations are limited to integers
     6- Priorities are supported; +p param enables priority, -p param disables priority 7- enter x or empty input to close the app.

+# P.S.
+	This is the first project on coded while walking the streets. so its kind of special for me :]